ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/use-data.md

 ## Overview

-With our custom tea hook built and tested, it's time to replace our mock tea data with the real deal.
+In the last lab, we created a React Context provider that holds the state the application will use for tea data.
+A custom hook was created to allow components to access the provider's API.
+It's time to replace our application's mock tea data with the real deal.

-### Refactor
+## Refactor

 Let's start by cleaning up `TeaPage.tsx` a bit.
 Make the following changes: